 - Understand the patient’s particular situation and identify individual barriers to notifying contacts.
 Inform patients that for many individuals who discuss their STI diagnosis with a partner, the experience is better than they had anticipated.

-- Just concentrate on the patient’s most recent risky exposure.
+- Just concentrate on the patient's most recent risky exposure.
+Ensure a comprehensive sexual history is collected.

 - Appeal to the ‘wider public good’ when discussing why it is necessary to notify contacts – try to personalise the discussion.